venu1409/Railway-ticket-booking/README.md

 C Project

-the files project.c and irctc.h must be in the same directory(to print the ticket).
+the files project.c and train.h must be in the same directory(to print the ticket).